Flight Sim Live Traffic Liveries (FSLTL) - Short Review

 Maneuvering Margin

 The maneuvering margin refers to the airspeed safety envelope in which the aircraft can be easily maneuvered.
 This is pertinent during descent, as when the aircraft slows down its ability to maneuver is less than optimal.
 An adequate margin of safety exists when the airspeed is at, or slightly above the speed required with the flaps extended.
-This is displayed in the speed tape in the PFD.
+This is displayed as a white carrot in the speed tape in the PFD.

 Pitch and Power Settings (Fly By The Numbers)